Deliaz/nanotube/README.md

 # nanoTube

+### Extension for Google Chrome.

-Chrome extension that copies video stream from YouTube to the browser action icon.
+Allows watching YouTube videos in the browser action icon.

-Totally useless and was made as an experiment.
+**It doesn't make sense and totally useless.
+Was made as an experiment.**